dinavalisoaa/back-projet-salon-beaute/README.md

-# Master 1 Projet
+# IT University Master 1 projet
-# Beauty salon management
+# Beauty salon management 💄💄

 ## Using MEAN Stack
 # By Dina Nancia